Eczema (Atopic Dermatitis)

 Common external irritants include pollen and dust mites, skin care products or very dry skin.
 Common internal irritants can be reactions to a fruit, nuts or dairy products.
 However, there are many other possible irritants and they can be very hard to identify.

-The best long term solution for Eczema is to try and eliminate the cause.
-However, this can be difficult, especially if the cause is unknown.
-Sometimes the cause can be found via trial and error.
+The best long term solution for Eczema is to try and eliminate the cause of the reaction.
+However, finding the trigger can take time.
 Eliminating suspect items from the diet or skin for a week to check for improvement is one common method used to search for triggers.
 Allergy specialists can also help.

-To bring relief, medical practitioners will often prescribe an anti-inflammatory cortisone (steroid) ointment which is very effective, but should generally be used for only a short time.
-Cortisone cream does have side affects which prevent long term use.
-The side effects, mainly thinning of the skin, are discussed here.
-MooGoo Eczema and Psoriasis Balm is a new anti-inflammatory balm that uses natural ingredients and can be used whenever the skin becomes itchy or dry.
+To bring relief, medical practitioners will often prescribe an anti-inflammatory cortisone (steroid) ointment which is very effective, but is generally recommended for short term use or as advised by your practitioner.
+MooGoo Eczema and Psoriasis Balm (AUSTL1 196718) is a natural anti-inflammatory cream that uses natural ingredients and can be used whenever the skin becomes itchy or dry.
 It is Less itch, less spreading.

 Eczema in children is a non-contagious skin condition which is quite common affecting around 10% of babies.
 It usually appears in early childhood and disappears around six years of age.
 The skin becomes dry, cracked and itchy, and may weep.
 It often starts at the elbows or knees.
 Eczema can vary in severity and alter on a daily basis.
 In some cases, eczema may continue into adulthood.